28 February 2013

 Tracklist: A) "Charlotte Sometimes" (4 / 5) - - B) 1.
 "Splintered in Her Head" (3 / 5) - 2.
 "Faith" (live) (4 / 5)

 12'' single release by The Cure.
-The tracks #1 and #2 were not included on the previous album Faith (1981) nor the successor Pornography (1982), so it's only the live track one will find on a studio album, although, this version is an extended live recording of approx. 10 minutes.
+The tracks #1 and #2 were not included on the most recent album Faith (released in Apr. that year) nor are they included on the successor Pornography (May 1982), so it's basically only the live track one will find on a studio album, although, this version is an extended live recording running for approx. 10 minutes.

 12 February 2013